gion/dixit-poker/README.md

 # dixit-poker
-It's a simple scrum poker app that uses very nice illustrations from the dixit game
+It's a simple scrum poker app that uses very nice illustrations from the dixit game.
+*Disclaimer* it has sounds.
+Mute the phone to turn the sounds off for now.

 Inspired from [Szenia Zadvornykh's codepen](https://codepen.io/zadvorsky/pen/dILAG).